eiffel-community/eiffel-intelligence-frontend/wiki/markdown/curl-examples.md

 Below are some examples of using CURL towards different endpoints, together with example responses.
 Most endpoints are also documented in the [Eiffel Intelligence backend repository](https://github.com/eiffel-community/eiffel-intelligence/tree/master/wiki/markdown)

+**Note: If you have multiple url parameters, you need to add quotation mark around the entire query.
+For example curl -X GET "http://localhost:8080/endpoint?varible1=1&varible2=2"**

 #### Quick access to endpoints:
 * [/auth](#auth)
 * [/backend](#backend)